 The application process includes the successful submission of:

-Master in Statistics for Smart Data program cost is fixed at:
+The Master for Smart Data Science program cost is fixed at:

 Students following this Master’s program are not eligible to apply for need-based financial aid.